 Adjustable-rate mortgages have an interest rate that may change periodically depending on changes in a corresponding financial index that’s associated with the loan.
 Therefore, your EMI will increase or decrease if the index rate goes up or down.

-However, you can refinance an existing FHA Loan, if you move out of the home but continue to own it and rent it out for income.
-Even though you no longer lives in the house, FHA rules allow you to refinance into another FHA loan.
+However, you can refinance an existing FHA loan, if you move out of the home but continue to own it and rent it out for income.
+Even though you no longer live in the house, FHA rules allow you to refinance into another FHA loan.
 An FHA-to-FHA refinance is also known as an FHA streamline refinance.

-Finding lender for financing turnkey rental properties is a not a tough job.
+Finding a lender for financing turnkey rental properties is not a tough job.
 There are numerous competing with each other in the market.
-Lenders like national and regional banks, online mortgage lenders and lenders for investment businesses (including real estate like rental property), all of them require some documents from buyers for check like W-2 forms, paycheck stubs, list of debts, loans assets, real estate’s titles, etc.
+Lenders like national and regional banks, online mortgage lenders, and lenders for investment businesses (including real estate like rental property), all of them require some documents from buyers for checks like W-2 forms, paycheck stubs, list of debts, loans assets, real estate titles, etc.

 Another top-rated direct mortgage lender for conventional, VA & FHA home purchase or refinance loans is The J.G.
 Wentworth Company.
 It is focused on providing direct-to-consumer access to financing solutions through a variety of avenues, including mortgage lending and refinancing.